rwblokzijl/stablecoin-survey/paper.md

 stability of this commodity to ensure that all outstanding tokens can be redeemed.
-If the amount of collateral, or the value of the collateral, is such that less that 100% of tokens can be redeemed for the original asset, the token is considered under-collateralised.
+If the amount of collateral, or the value of the collateral, is such that less that 100% of tokens can be redeemed for the original asset, the token is considered under-collateralized.
 This can have large ramifications to investor trust, and might thus undermine the stability of the coin and the viability of the network.